Former Trump fixer Michael Cohen taken back into custody

 The Post last week published photos of Cohen eating at an upscale French restaurant near his Park Avenue apartment.

-The agreement also banned Cohen from directing relatives and friends to post to social media on his behalf.

-Mr. Levine said when he objected to the agreement, U.S. Marshals took Cohen into custody.
+Cohen’s attorney, Jeffrey Levine, told CNBC his client’s detention could be related to the restaurant visit.

-Mr. Levine also told NBC that before Cohen was taken into custody, authorities told him that his client would not agree to monitoring and he would be transferred to a secure institution.
+Mr. Levine also told CNBC that before Cohen was taken into custody, authorities told him that his client would not agree to monitoring and he would be transferred to a secure institution.

 Sign up for Daily Newsletters